madebycomrades/auto-kitty/README.md

 Special folders:

-- `client` Client side code
+- `client` Client side code.
+All JS found in here is concatenated and served to the client.
+All HTML files found in here are bundled into templates.
+Additionally any CSS files will be concatendated and automatically included on the page.
-- `client/compatibility` Client side files that expose a global (e.g. jQuery etc.)
+- `client/compatibility` Old style JS files that expose a single global (e.g. jQuery etc.)
-- `server` Server side code only
+- `server` Server side code.
+All JS found in here is run on the server only.
 - `private` Server side static assets (data files, etc?)
-- `public` Servable public static assets (images, CSS)
+- `public` Servable public static assets (images, CSS, etc?)
-- `tests` Not loaded anywhere, test code
+- `tests` Test code

 All other folders contain code usable by both the client and the server, by convention the following folders are used: